pilaf/webliero-faq/README.md

 <p><img src="keyboard-layout.svg"></p>

-The default controls are:
+The default control scheme is:

 * Left/Right arrows to move
-* Up/Down arrows to aim
+* Up/down arrows to aim
 * A/S/D are your default keys to shoot, jump, and show weapon, respectively
 * Press show weapon + arrow (left or right) to switch weapons
 * Press show weapon + jump to shoot the ninja rope